Check out our 6-minute overview video for a summary of this article:

-Download the GCP file template and add your coordinates to the template.
+You can download the GCP file template that better suits your needs and add your coordinates to the template.
 The template will contain example coordinates for you as a guide.
 You can also upload your GCP data in a .csv file directly but it must follow our required formatting.
-For more information, please read our GCP .csv Checker Tool documentation.
+For more information, please read our GCP .csv File Formatting documentation.

 Make sure you ask your GCP surveyor what EPSG they are using and request WGS84 (EPSG 4326) before GCPs are measured